pryv/example-apps-web/collect-survey-data/tutorial.md

 <script src="https://api.pryv.com/lib-js/pryv.js"></script>
 ```

-For authentication, we will use the [Pryv.io consent process](https://github.com/pryv/lib-js#within-a-webpage-with-a-login-button) adding the following element in the HTLM:
+For authentication, we will use the [Pryv.io consent process](https://github.com/pryv/lib-js#within-a-webpage-with-a-login-button) adding the following element in the HTML:

 ```html
 <span id="pryv-button"></span>